Bathroom Remodeling in Sunnyvale: Costs, Timelines, and Ideas

 If you are deciding between shower-only and combined bath upgrades, compare this with our bathroom remodel costs in San Jose article and broader design-build services process so budget and sequencing stay aligned.

 Beautiful tile does not matter if the waterproofing system fails.
 Our process follows a full membrane and flood-test sequence before finish installation.
 We also plan grab-bar backing, entry widths, and valve placement for future accessibility.
-That is especially important for multi-generational households in San Jose and the wider Bay Area.
+That is especially important for multi-generational households in San Jose and the wider Bay Area, and you can see more of our process before finalizing scope.

 When possible, keep at least one tub in the home.
 A shower-only primary bath is great, but retaining a secondary tub helps resale flexibility for family buyers in the Bay Area.